 - New buildings - Set up an accurate equipment inventory and provide PM instructions.
-The new Gary L Thomas Energy Engineering Building (GLT) contains over 2,000 pieces of equipment, which had to be set up in our PM Program.
+For example, the Gary L Thomas Energy Engineering Building (GLT) contains over 2,000 pieces of equipment, which had to be set up in our PM Program.

 - Existing buildings - Collaborate with Maintenance Operations to ensure accurate equipment inventories and corresponding PM instructions.